-Today Canada National Service Providers and competent niche offered Cloud PBX services for an Voice and IT Collaboration as-a-Service on a per seat basis.
-These co-managed engagements reduce the need to attract and retain a large internal telcom staff to execute user changes, billing reconciliation, care and feeding for a business function now delivered as opex.
+Today Canada National Service Providers and competent niche offered Cloud PBX services for a Voice and IT Collaboration as-a-Service on a per-seat basis.
+These co-managed engagements reduce the need to attract and retain a large internal telecom staff to execute user changes, billing reconciliation, care, and feeding for a business function now delivered as OPEX.
 The desktop VoIP business phone and now with the complimentary mobile business phone are essential to keep individuals/teams economically connected and productive.

-Although each partner you could choose from seem to offer similar desktop features, not all VoIP business phone providers are created the same however.
-Each has a great standard base of features at the edge but depending on your company’s size, technical maturity and willingness to share visibility and control a cloud PBX delivered by a large provider or a mid-sized independent specialized partner may be your best choice.
+Although each partner you could choose from seems to offer similar desktop features, not all VoIP business phone providers are created the same, however.
+Each has a great standard base of features at the edge but depending on your company’s size, technical maturity, and willingness to share visibility and control a cloud PBX delivered by a large provider or a mid-sized independent specialized partner may be your best choice.
 The needs analysis can be daunting and with an excess of exhaustive checklists.
-Here's where GoneVoIP offers competitive overviews and some decision criterial to assist in this decision making.
+Here's where GoneVoIP offers competitive overviews and some decision criteria to assist in this decision-making.

 - Outright Ownership or Per Seat pricing?
-First off your company’s capital position or desire for a pure opex model is imperative to resolve up front.
+First off your company’s capital position or desire for a pure OPEX model is imperative to resolve upfront.
 The technology will work fine either way but financial governance may direct you to purchase or partner for an internal IP PBX on your LAN infrastructure or a Hosted IP PBX on a service provider’s location.
-Capitalizing such an assets in these fast changing technology times may create an obsolesce risk.
-A leasing partner option may also colour this decision point.
+Capitalizing on such assets in these fast-changing technology times may create an obsolesce risk.
+A leasing partner option may also color this decision point.

 - What features do I really need at the edge?
-Every business phone desktop set can mimic the legacy dial tone, essentials like making calls, music on hold, transfers, conference bridging etc. The world of IT collaboration has brought in Unified Communications features such as user presence, ring groups, voicemail and video chat integration.
-The voice/data domains are now forever blurred with Conference Calls that share presentations and meeting scheduling that is expected to be quick and easy for any office based employee to master.
+Every business phone desktop set can mimic the legacy dial tone, essentials like making calls, music on hold, transfers, conference bridging, etc. The world of IT collaboration has brought in Unified Communications features such as user presence, ring groups, voicemail, and video chat integration.
+The voice/data domains are now forever blurred with Conference Calls that share presentations and meeting schedule that is expected to be quick and easy for any office based employee to master.

 - Little Fish in a Big Pond?
 Teaming up with one of the large Telecom Providers (Bell, TELUS, Rogers, Allstream as examples) has advantages and disadvantages that you should consider.
 They are deep in engineering talent, attract major IP PBX partners and possess 7x24 support.
-Each as attempted to create offers and sub departments devoted to small and medium business.
+Each attempted to create offers and sub-departments devoted to small and medium businesses.
 These managed service models are often not flexible or subject to big business processes for provisioning and maintenance.
-On the good side they often have been your legacy landline phone service provider for business and are motivated to retain your business.
-They can couple the business phones with discounted internet, security, collaboration and other cloud services with SLAs.
+On the good side, they often have been your legacy landline phone service provider for business and are motivated to retain your business.
+They can couple the business phones with discounted internet, security, collaboration, and other cloud services with SLAs.

 - Medium Fish in a Medium Pond?
-Much of the growth and excitement for IP PBX and surrounding services is generated by the mid-sized Canadian IP PBX vendors and service providers (RingCentral, Versature and Telehop for examples) that are in growth mode.
+Much of the growth and excitement for IP PBX and surrounding services is generated by the mid-sized Canadian IP PBX vendors and service providers (RingCentral, net2phone, and MightyCall for example) that are in growth mode.
 They are eager for your business and thrive when they produce delighted clients with genuine positive reviews.
 Often they are flexible with contracts and installation fees to grow their base.
-These co-managed offers positioned in Bronze, Silver and Gold service levels to fit your requirements and budget.
+These co-managed offers positioned in Bronze, Silver, and Gold service levels to fit your requirements and budget.
 Always check what IP PBX vendor hardware and software is ‘under the covers’ and ask about proof of their ability to meet your service expectations.